engie-new-business/technicaldoc/README.md

 ## What problem are we solving?

-Sometimes Ethereum transactions are stuck or lost.
-Often to solve this, developers overpay transactions and must remain on-call to unblock them.
+Including transactions in Blockchain can be difficult and it hurts the user experience.
+Gaseless transactions are a good way to improve this, but their implementation is complex.
+To solve this problem, developers overpay transactions and must remain on-call to unblock them.

 Our solution is a new approach to deal with this situation.